MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Devices.CorporateManagement/New-MgDeviceAppManagementMobileAppConfigurationUserStatus.md

 # New-MgDeviceAppManagementMobileAppConfigurationUserStatus

 ## SYNOPSIS
-Create new navigation property to userStatuses for deviceAppManagement
+Create a new managedDeviceMobileAppConfigurationUserStatus object.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [New-MgBetaDeviceAppManagementMobileAppConfigurationUserStatus](/powershell/module/Microsoft.Graph.Beta.Devices.CorporateManagement/New-MgBetaDeviceAppManagementMobileAppConfigurationUserStatus?view=graph-powershell-beta)

 ## SYNTAX